Amartinez2075/Model-View-Controller-Tech-Blog/Steps.md

 17. Start on the Creation of code in Public folder within the Javascript Folder. --Wednesday

 18. Start on the Creation of code inside of the Views Folder inside of the Layout Folder --Thursday

-19. Start on the Creation of code inside of the Views Folder inside of the Partials Folder --Friday
+19. Start on the Creation of code inside of the Views Folder inside of the Partials Folder --Thursday

+20. Start on the Creation of code the Views Folder. --Friday

 20. CREATE ENV file, add comments to all files except the Schema.sql --Friday